wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is a simple plugin that gives you information about the CPU performance of your PHP web and MySQL database backend.
+This plugin is a simple plugin that "dyno tests" the CPU performance of your PHP web and MySQL database backend.

-It's like dyno testing a car, except this is FREE :-)

 == Description ==